 Femtofotografia is a research field that deals with capturing images at very high speed.

-It is currently impossible to record the light directly: this is why the camera produces this impressive number of frames, which are then put together.
-"Nothing in the universe today seems faster than this camera," says Andrea Velten, a researcher involved in the project.
+It is currently impossible to record light directly: this is why the camera creates this impressive number of frames, which are then put together.
+“Nothing in the universe today seems faster than this camera,” says Andrea Velten, a researcher involved in the project.
 Much emphasis, too much.
 But he can be really proud of it.